Tiamat-Tech/elements/README.md

 The optional `<Drawer>` component may be placed placed within the `<Wrapper>` and can be used to contain one or more control elements or other React nodes.

 The following control components include built-in interactivity on click and touch events.
-They may be placed anywhere within the `<Provider>` component and can accept a `children` prop wrap it's behavior around any React node.
+They may be placed anywhere within the `<Provider>` component and can accept a `children` prop to wrap its behavior around any React node.

 - `<Start/>` moves to the first slide
 - `<Backward>` moves to the previous slide